Atomic Dog

-"Atomic Dog" is a song by George Clinton from his 1982 album Computer Games.
-The track was released as a single in December 1982 and became the P-Funk collective's last to reach #1 on the U.S. R&B Chart.
-The single failed to chart on the Billboard Hot 100 although it has attained a level of stature since then, partly due to its having been sampled in several hip hop songs.
+"Atomic Dog" is a song by George Clinton, released by Capitol Records in December 1982, as the second and final single from his studio album, Computer Games (1982).
+It became the P-Funk collective's last to reach #1 on the U.S. R&B Chart.
+The single failed to chart on the Billboard Hot 100 although it has attained a level of stature since then, partly due to having been sampled in several hip hop songs.

 History

-George Clinton's P-Funk reached its commercial and conceptual height during the late 1970s after the release of Mothership Connection and a series of spectacular concert tours.
-Each of these concerts ended with a climactic descent of a giant spaceship from the rafters.
-However, as the band and their concept of funk grew, the organization became entangled in internal dissension, legal disputes, and creative exhaustion.
-"Atomic Dog" was the P-Funk collective's last single to reach #1 on the U.S. R&B chart.
+George Clinton's P-Funk reached its commercial and conceptual height during the late 1970s after the release of Mothership Connection in 1975 and a series of spectacular concert tours.
+During these years the group became entangled in internal dissension, legal disputes, and creative exhaustion.
+Clinton responded by dissolving Parliament and Funkadelic and signed with Capitol Records to make a solo album, although with support from other P-Funk artists.